MrBasa/retropie-docker/README.md

 * **Stage 1 (builder):** Installs all the build-time dependencies and runs the RetroPie setup script to compile and install the core components.
 * **Stage 2 (final):** Starts from a slim Debian base image, installs only the necessary runtime dependencies, and copies the compiled RetroPie application files from the builder stage.
 This results in a smaller and more secure final image.

-### Entrypoint Script
+### Entrypoint Script & Automatic Configuration

-The `entrypoint.sh` script runs every time the container starts.
+The `entrypoint.sh` script runs every time the container starts and performs critical setup tasks:

-1. It first checks if the mapped configuration directory (`/opt/retropie/configs`) is empty.
-2. If it is empty (which happens on the very first run), the script copies a set of default configurations into the directory.
+1.  **Bootstrapping:** It first checks if the mapped configuration directory (`/opt/retropie/configs`) is empty.
+If it is (on the very first run), the script copies a set of default configurations into the directory so that EmulationStation can start correctly.
-3. This "bootstrapping" process ensures that EmulationStation has the necessary files to start up correctly the first time.
+2.  **Auto-Configuring Saves/States:** The script then checks if the `SAVES_DIR` or `STATES_DIR` environment variables were passed from the `.env` file.
+    * If `SAVES_DIR` is set, it automatically edits the master RetroArch config file (`/opt/retropie/configs/all/retroarch.cfg`) to set the `savefile_directory`.
+    * If `STATES_DIR` is set, it does the same for the `savestate_directory`.
+    * If either directory is not set, they will maintain their default behavior of placing the save/state in the ROM directory.
+    * This makes your custom host directories the default for all libretro emulators, so you don't have to configure them manually.
-4. Finally, it launches EmulationStation.
+3.  **Launch:** Finally, it launches EmulationStation.

 ## License